subconsciousnetwork/ObservableStore/README.md

 Bottom line, because Store is just an ordinary [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), and can produce bindings, you can write views exactly the same way you write vanilla SwiftUI views.
 No special magic!
 Properties, [@Binding](https://developer.apple.com/documentation/swiftui/binding), [@ObservedObject](https://developer.apple.com/documentation/swiftui/observedobject), [@StateObject](https://developer.apple.com/documentation/swiftui/stateobject) and [@EnvironmentObject](https://developer.apple.com/documentation/swiftui/environmentobject) all work as you would expect.

-## ViewStore
+## Scoping store for child components

-ViewStore lets you create component-scoped stores from a shared root store.
+We can also create component-scoped state and send callbacks from a shared root store.
 This allows you to create apps from free-standing components that all have their own local state, actions, and update functions, but share the same underlying root store.
-You can think of ViewStore as like a binding, except that it exposes the same StoreProtocol API that Store does.

-Imagine we have a stand-alone child component that looks something like this:
+Imagine we have a vanilla SWiftUI child view that looks something like this:

 ```swift
 enum ChildAction {